-The region hosts premier companies at the top end of engineering opportunity, including Rolls-Royce, Coopervision, GE Aviation and NATS.
+The region hosts premier companies at the top end of engineering opportunity, including Rolls-Royce, Coopervision, GE Aviation and NATS, alongside engineering innovators such as Ocean Infinity, developing the future of marine robotics.

-The city of Southampton also boasts Premier League football, world-class sailing and international cricket.
+The city of Southampton also boasts Championship football, world-class sailing and international cricket.
 It has a wealth of live music venues, theatres and exhibitions, and was shortlisted for UK City of Culture 2025.
 The city's historic walls and old town bring to life Southampton's rich maritime heritage, with major redevelopments complementing this and bringing new leisure, retail and employment opportunities into the heart of the city.